A Mother’s Day email campaign guide: how to honor all moms with empathy

 Besides more time for self care, what’s another thing most moms are in desperate need of?
 Caffeine.

 I’m convinced that moms were the inspiration for the idiom “wears many hats” because they’re constantly juggling a myriad of things across their personal and professional lives.

 Atlas Coffee Club wants shoppers to give mothers what they need to keep the world turning, while also bringing the taste of travel in-home.

-They also detail the contents of their subscription boxes in the email copy so their customers can be certain they’re purchasing a gift that their mother will love.
+They detail the contents of their subscription boxes in the top of the email copy so their customers can be certain they’re purchasing a gift that their mother will love.

 Subject line: Mother’s Day is just around the corner… 👀💐☀️

 Beachly’s Mother’s Day email encourages you to give the gift of sunshine this year.
 This coastal brand recognizes that Mother’s Day is a day to celebrate all women who have taken on a motherly role—grandmothers and aunts included—and the language in their email reflects that.